Laminitis Prone Horses & Ponies

 If your horse suffers from, or is prone to laminitis, then the diet is one of the most important places to start.

 Laminitis is an inflammatory condition of the laminae tissues which bond the hoof wall to the pedal bone in the equine foot.
 Pain and lameness is caused by a weakening of these tissues, the tearing of the laminae bond and in severe cases the rotation of the pedal bone.
 The condition itself is believed to be related to obesity and incorrect nutrition and one of the most important things you can do for a laminitis prone horse is to manage their weight, ideally keeping them to a condition score of between 2.5 -3 on a five point condition scale.

 Horslyx Balancers offers an ideal method of controlling calorie intake in horses and ponies prone to laminitis without compromising on valuable vitamins and minerals when fed on a restricted access basis only.
 The carefully chosen ingredients offer a balanced and palatable method of feeding the required nutrients to help with hooves, coat and skin and general wellbeing.
-Horslyx Balancers are also very low in starch which is also important for equines prone to laminitis.
+Horslyx Balancers are also very low in starch (less than 0.5%) which is also important for equines prone to laminitis.

-The rate of consumption of food is the key to safe feeding for overweight equines and those suffering from or prone to laminitis.
+The rate of consumption of food is the key to safe feeding for overweight equines and those suffering from, or prone to laminitis.
 Horslyx Balancers are perfect for those prone to laminitis as licking takes time and patience and the intake of the product can also be easily restricted.
 Allowing them restricted access to Horslyx Balancers will give you peace of mind that they are still receiving a balanced diet without the risk of adding extra calories through concentrate feed.
-It also keeps those stuck in more entertained and feeding in a more natural way.
+It also keeps those stabled or on box rest, more entertained and feeding in a more natural way.
 Remember, if a horse or pony is on restricted rations of forage we recommend restricted access to Horslyx to avoid over-consumption.

 Introduce Horslyx Balancers gradually and provide your laminitis prone equine with access to the nutrient rich lick for 10 minutes a day to begin with.
-Once they have become more accustomed to the product this can be upped to 1-2hrs per day or using the 5Kg Holder with the restrictor bars which will allow restricted access 24hr a day.
-By using Horslyx Balancers you can ensure your equine maintains optimum health whilst on a restricted diet.
+Once they have become more accustomed to the product this can be increased to 1-2hrs per day.
+By using Horslyx Balancers you can ensure your horse or pony maintains optimum health whilst on a restricted diet.